subquery/subql/docs/quickstart/helloworld-hosted.md

 Do NOT run the docker commands though.

-## Step 2: create a GitHub repo
+## Step 2: Create a GitHub repo

-In GitHub, create a new repository.
-Provide a name and choose your visibility and initial preferences.
+In GitHub, create a new public repository.
+Provide a name and set your visibility to public.
 Here, everything is kept as the default for now.

 ![create github repo](../../assets/github_create_new_repo.png)

-Take note of your GitHub URL.
+Take note of your GitHub URL, this must be public for SubQuery to access it.

 ![create github repo](../../assets/github_repo_url.png)

 ## Step 3: push to GitHub

-Back in your project directory, initialise it as a GitHub directory.
+Back in your project directory, initialise it as a git directory.
 Otherwise, you might get the error "fatal: not a git repository (or any of the parent directories): .git"

 ```shell
 git init